tav/nodelint/README.md

 For brevity sake, this is a fairly simple reporter.

-Nodelint includes some build-in reportes for VIM, Textmate and JetBrains IDEA integration.
+`nodelint` includes some build-in reportes for VIM, Textmate and JetBrains IDEA integration.

 Also it include XML reporter, that produces reports which can also be integrated with a Continuous Integration server like [Hudson] using the